nghiant3223/nghiant3223.github.io/_posts/2024-03-09-deadlock_in_mysql.md

 ## Scenario 1: Insert The Same Primary Key

-Different sessions want to `INSERT` records with the same primary key at the same time can cause deadlock in every isolation level.
-This also applies for `INSERT ...
+Different sessions attempting to `INSERT` records with the same primary key at the same time can cause deadlock at every isolation level.
+This also applies to the `INSERT ...
 ON DUPLICATE KEY ...` statement.

 Below is an example results in deadlock, in which isolation level `SERIALIZABLE` is used.